Methodology

 Bootstrap Simulation

-Historical deviations from the fitted trend are resampled into many randomized bootstrap paths.
+Historical deviations from the chosen base forecast are resampled into many randomized bootstrap paths.

-This turns one regression line into a distribution of possible future net-income paths instead of a single deterministic forecast.
+This turns one deterministic forecast into a distribution of possible future net-income paths instead of a single line.
+Both the explicit forecast horizon and the number of bootstrap simulations are user-adjustable in the dashboard settings.

-Each simulated path is discounted quarter by quarter and accumulated into equity value.
+Each simulated path is projected forward, discounted quarter by quarter, and combined with the starting equity base.

 Discounted Expected Income